solangegueiros/brz-token-bridge/docs/Bridge.md

 Returns: index of blockchain in the array

-Requires:
+Requirements:
-- blockchain not exists
+- blockchain not exists.

 ### `delBlockchain(string name) → bool` (external)